US consumers rebound to boost spending 2.4% as income jumps

 Retail sales soared last month.
 Factory output also rose and has nearly regained its pre-pandemic levels.
 And sales of newly built homes jumped in January.

-Friday's report showed that consumers boosted their purchases of durable goods — from autos to appliances — by a strong 8.4% last month.
-Spending on non-durable goods, which include food and clothing, increased 4.3%.
+Friday's report showed that consumers boosted their purchases of durable goods — from autos to appliances — by 8.4% last month.
+The increase was led by spending on autos, household appliances and recreational goods.
+Spending on non-durable goods rose 4.3%, with solid gains in demand for clothing and food.

-By contrast, spending on services barely eked out a 0.7% gain.
-America's service sector, which includes bars, restaurants, entertainment venues and other face-to-face establishments, has been pummeled by the widespread reluctance or inability of consumers to travel, shop or dine out.
+By contrast, overall spending on services, which has been hurt for months by the reluctance of many consumers to venture out of their homes, rose just a modest 0.7%.
+But the weakness reflected in part a drop in spending on utilities.
+More encouraging was that spending on restaurants and hotels rose 5.7%.
+Further gains are likely in coming months if viral cases keep falling and vaccines are more widely administered.

-Consumers saved a significant chunk of their income last month: The personal savings rate jumped to 20.5%, from 13.4% in December.
+Consumers saved a significant chunk of their income last month: The personal savings rate jumped to 20.5% from 13.4% in December.
+It was the highest savings rate since May of last year in the aftermath of pandemic's eruption.
 With so many Americans forgoing out-of-town travel, shopping trips and indoor dining, the savings rate has been climbing, contributing to expectations for a surge in spending once more people feel comfortable resuming their previous spending habits.

-“There is a lot of economic juice coming,” Zandi said.
-“I think the economy is going to be booming by later this year.”
+Gregory Daco, chief economist at Oxford Economics, said he thinks the high savings rate, combined with pent-up consumer demand and further federal aid, will lift economic growth this year to 7%.
+That would be the strongest calendar year growth since 1984.

+"An economic lift-off can be sustained with an improving health situation and more stimulus," Daco said.
+"The combination of a healthier economy and more government stimulus should generate a strong rebound by the middle of the year."